apache/pekko-http/docs/src/main/paradox/client-side/http2.md

 There are three mechanisms for a client to establish an HTTP/2 connection.
 Apache Pekko HTTP supports:

  - HTTP/2 over TLS
- - HTTP/2 over a plain TCP connection ("h2c with prior knowledge")
+ - HTTP/2 over a plain TCP connection ("h2c with Prior Knowledge")

 Apache Pekko HTTP doesn't support: